West Virginia flood victims frustrated over FEMA denial - NewsBreak

 Other agencies are picking up the slack.
 The United Way of Central West Virginia has been working to get nine families new HVAC units.
 The West Virginia Voluntary Organizations Active in Disaster said it has served about 470 families in two counties.

-The post West Virginia flood victims frustrated over FEMA denial appeared first on West Virginia Daily News .
+The post West Virginia flood victims frustrated over FEMA denial appeared first on The Hinton News .

 Comments / 0